HGustavs/LenaSYS/DuggaSys/tests/microservices/courseedService/courseedService_documentation.md

 Evaluation: Test works as intended.

 updateActiceCourseversion_courseed_ms_test.php
-The test updates the activeversion column of the course table to "1336", which can be seen in the output.
+The test updates the activeversion column of the course table for the Testing-Course to "1336", which can be seen in the output.
 After the test: The active version is restored to 1337.
 Evaluation: Test works as intended.